A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route

 \section{Conclusion}

 We study an ML-based method to predict post-DR timing at the post-route stage.
-Our models demonstrate better accuracy of timing and parasitic estimation at the post-GR stage compared than the traditional methods, using both OpenROAD and a commercial tool flow.
-Further, our approach shows improvements in the DR solution quality; it is shown to be computationally efficient, and does not increase congestion compared to the prior methods.
-Moreover, our experimental results show that our models have good generality to designs generated using unseen clock periods, and our flow generates better DR solutions even when models are trained using datasets with noise.
+Our models demonstrate better accuracy of timing and parasitic estimation at the post-GR stage compared to traditional methods, using both OpenROAD and a commercial tool flow.
+Our approach shows improvements in the DR solution quality; it is shown to be computationally efficient, and does not increase congestion compared to the prior methods.
+Moreover, our experimental results show that our models generalize well to designs generated using unseen clock periods, and that our flow generates better DR solutions even when models are trained using datasets with noise.

 \begin{acks} This work was supported in part by DARPA HR0011-18-2-0032 (The OpenROAD Project).
-The work of ABK is also supported in part by NSF CCF-2122665. \end{acks}
+The work of ABK is also supported in part by NSF CCF-2112665. \end{acks}